Jun Matsumoto: Stage

 In 1997, Matsumoto was cast in his first stage play, which was based on the American coming of age film Stand by Me with future bandmates Masaki Aiba and Kazunari Ninomiya.
 He did not return to do any major stage productions for nearly seven years after Stand by Me, instead focusing on dramas and movies.
 However, in 2004, Matsumoto appeared in the stage play West Side Story with bandmates Satoshi Ohno and Sho Sakurai.

 In 2005 and 2006, Matsumoto was given his first lead stage play roles in Eden no Higashi (エデンの東, East of Eden) and Byakuya no Onna Kishi (白夜の女騎士, Valkyrie of the White Night) respectively.

 It was announced on July 21, 2011, that Matsumoto would star in Yukio Ninagawa's production play, Aa, Kōya (あゝ, 荒野, Ah, Wilderness), his first stage play in five years.

 On April 16, 2024, it was reported that Matsumoto would appear in Hideki Noda's Noda Map's new play, held from July to November.
 Noda was not open to appointing talent from the former Johnny's office, the reason being their schedule.
 "With so many activities, like concerts, variety shows and tv. appearances, I thought they couldn't do the job.", he said in a press conference in 2023.
 In Matsumoto's case, the opportunity was given thanks to Arashi's hiatus.
 According to the report, he attended Noda's workshop and prepared for the stage since February.
 Performances were expected not only in Japan but also in London, England.
-The play, called Sei sankaku kankei (正三角関係, Trilateral connection), is loosely based on Fyodor Dostoevsky's The Brothers Karamazov.
+The play, called Sei sankaku kankei (正三角関係, Trilateral connection) and Love in Action in English, is loosely based on Fyodor Dostoevsky's The Brothers Karamazov.
 Matsumoto, who shared the stage with Masami Nagasawa, and Eita Nagayama, plays the eldest of the Karamatsu brothers, a pyrotechnic artist, in a suspense story that deals with the "incident" of the murder of their father.
-The play had performances in Tokyo, at the Tokyo Metropolitan Theatre, in Kitakyushu and Osaka, as well as Sadler's Wells Theatre in London, under the name of "Love in action", running from July 11 until November 2.
+The play had performances in Tokyo, at the Tokyo Metropolitan Theatre, in Kitakyushu and Osaka, as well as Sadler's Wells Theatre in London, running from July 11 until November 2.